 - Your form isn’t responsive.
 This ruins the mobile experience on your contact page.
 Labels might get lost, as a mobile browser will focus on the form fields.

 - Your form can get broken.
 Perhaps you missed an update of your favorite contact plugin, just to name one reason.

-#2 Fancy names for your contact page
+3. Unclear, fancy names for your contact page

 - Add the menu item “Contact” to your main and/or footer menu.